ESPN's 'Monday Night Football' NFL telecast changes confusing graphic mid-game

 The return of “Monday Night Football” initially earned ESPN a flag on the play from viewers nationwide who were left seriously confused by a new graphic that made it appear as if a penalty had been called on every down -- and which prompted a hurried mid-game redesign.

-Instead of the New Orleans Saints and Houston Texans taking centerstage on the broadcast, a swift social media backlash occurred after fans at home were left frustrated by the ESPN scoreboard, which used a bright yellow bug to indicate down-and-distance -- the same color typically used to signal a penalty has been called.
+Instead of the New Orleans Saints and Houston Texans taking center stage on the broadcast, a swift social media backlash occurred after fans at home were left frustrated by the ESPN scoreboard, which used a bright yellow bug to indicate down-and-distance — the same color typically used to signal a penalty has been called.

 ‘NOLA NO-CALL’ LAWSUIT IS NO MORE; FAN DROPS HIS FIGHT